iann0036/tf-cfn-provider/docs/providers/vault/SshSecretBackendRole.md

 `AllowedExtensions` - (Optional) Specifies a comma-separated list of extensions that certificates can have when signed.

+`DefaultExtensions` - (Optional) Specifies a map of extensions that certificates have when signed.

+`DefaultCriticalOptions` - (Optional) Specifies a map of critical options that certificates have when signed.

 `AllowedUsers` - (Optional) Specifies a comma-separated list of usernames that are to be allowed, only if certain usernames are to be allowed.

 `DefaultUser` - (Optional) Specifies the default username for which a credential will be generated.